PouryaMansouri/maktab98GroupProject/README.md

 - Deploy the project on a platform of your choice.
 - Ensure the website is live, functional, and error-free.
-- Present your project to the Product Manager, Pourya Mansouri, and your Bootcamp instructors.
+- Present the project to the Product Manager, Pourya Mansouri, and your Bootcamp instructors.

+🏆 **Achievements:**

+- Create a comprehensive analytics dashboard with detailed sales reports.
+- Deliver a well-tested codebase with a test coverage of at least 95%.
+- Deliver clear and comprehensive documentation that facilitates the project's maintenance and future development.
-🏆 **Achievements:** A well-documented, well-tested, and deployed project.
+- Deliver a well-documented, well-tested, and deployed project that meets the project's requirements.

+🎁 **Incentives:**

+- Move a step closer to project completion and earn admiration from Bootcamp instructors for implementing a complex feature.
+- Ensure project quality and earn the admiration of your Bootcamp instructors.
+- Earn the admiration of your Bootcamp instructors and ensure project sustainability.
-🎁 **Incentives:** The admiration of your Product Manager and instructors, a project you can be proud of, and test coverage of at least 95%.
+- Earn the admiration of the Product Manager and instructors, have a project to be proud of, and achieve test coverage of at least 95%.

+🚀 **Deliverables:**

+- Update the staff panel with a functional analytics dashboard and reporting feature.
+- Provide a codebase with comprehensive unit tests.
+- Provide clear and comprehensive documentation for the project.
-🚀 **Deliverables:** A well-documented, well-tested, and live web application.
+- Provide a well-documented, well-tested, and live web application.
 ## Final Note 📌

 Remember, this is a team project.
 Collaboration, communication, and creativity are key.
 Make the most of this opportunity to learn, grow, and create something amazing together.
 Good luck, and may the odds be ever in your favor!